RobinGulbrandsen/git-commands/readme.md

     git remote add origin https://github.com/RobinGulbrandsen/git-commands.git

 #### Push til git repo

+First time you push

     git push -u [name of the repository] [branch] git push -u origin master

+*Basically, you use this flag when you want to set origin as the upstream remote for a branch.
+This is needed if you don't want to manually specify the remote every time you use git pull.* -CodeGnome

+After the upstream has been set you can use

+    git push [name of the repository] [branch] git push origin master

 #### Clone repository from GitHub to local machine
     git clone [source]